 Fourteen-year-old Tallulah was the epitome of the obsessive Fan.
 I had a file of Voyager quotes.
 I found some fanfic that placed all the characters in fairy tales and I rewrote the stories.
 By hand.
 I had my own concept spin off book series idea.
-It was called Starfleet Civilian and it featured stories about normal people living in the Star Trek universe (no, they weren’t all Mary Sues!
-They had run-ins with the Orion Syndicate and Space Pirates and had to do jobs that weren’t military-related or glamorous and ended up in the firing line regardless and some of them were spies… and maybe a part of me still kind of wants to write this… *ahem*).
+It was called Starfleet Civilian and it featured stories about normal people living in the Star Trek universe (They had run-ins with the Orion Syndicate and Space Pirates and had to do jobs that weren’t military-related or glamorous and ended up in the firing line regardless and some of them were spies… and maybe a part of me still kind of wants to write this… *ahem*).

 Anyway, I had it bad.
 It took up every second of my day that I wasn’t at school and my entire nights during weekends and over holidays.
 Fandom completely stole my life.

 - I taught myself HTML so I could create a fan site.

 - I joined play-by-email role-playing games where I met a bunch of awesome people.

 - The PBEM games made me practice my writing every day for years.
 NanoWrimo has nothing on the USS Liberty in terms of writing volume, I can assure you.